MeridianAlgo/Apex-Analysis/README.md

 To change the reports path, edit `REPORTS_DIR` in `src/config.py`.
 The code will create the directory automatically.

+### Secrets & credentials

+- The REST API generates local users (admin/demo) on first run and stores them under `data/users.json`.
+- The entire `data/` directory is ignored by git so API keys and refresh tokens never leave your machine.
+- If you need to reset credentials, delete `data/users.json` and restart the web app to recreate fresh keys.

 ## Running non-interactively (examples)

 Generate a single analysis run for `NVDA` and exit: